Student drivers are back on the road in Kansas

-“For that two-month period it was really, really tough,” said the Owner of Wichita Driver School Mike Johnson.
+“For that two-month period, it was really, really tough,” said Mike Johnson, the owner of Wichita Driver School.

 Now, student drivers are filling the streets of Wichita again.